 We are also happy to provide equipment for schools or groups interested in doing a beach clean during their visit – simply mention this when enquiring about your booking!

-At Anglesey Sea Zoo, we are committed to preserving the environment and reducing our carbon footprint.
-The water in our tanks is pumped directly from the Menai Strait, and we strive to source any food, including seafood in our café, as sustainably as possible.
+The water in our tanks is pumped directly from the Menai Strait creating a natural environment in the aquarium, and we strive to source any food, including seafood in our café, as sustainably as possible.
 Our café uses locally sourced ingredients, and instead of plastic bags which could be harmful to wildlife and the environment, we only use paper bags in our Gift Shop.

 We are also working with Keep Wales Tidy and recycle our waste as much as we can.
 Recycling bins are available throughout the site, and we encourage visitors to make use of them.